tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ### Overview

 Today's class will introduce students to unsupervised learning and cloud services.
-Students will gain hands-on experience with the k-means algorithm, one of the most used unsupervised algorithms for clustering.
+Students will gain hands-on experience with the k-means algorithm, one of the most used unsupervised learning algorithms for clustering.
 Students also will learn how to speed up machine-learning algorithms by using principal component analysis (PCA), as well as to recognize and explain at least three main differences between supervised and unsupervised machine-learning algorithms.

 The concept of **the cloud** is presented to students by highlighting the importance that these kinds of computing services have for FinTech professionals, given that the cloud allows scaling machine-learning models to be used by hundreds or thousands of users.

-As a prelude for the rest of the unit, a demo of the homework is presented as well as an introduction to Amazon Web Services (AWS) and AWS SageMaker.
+As a prelude for the rest of the unit, a demo of the homework is presented as well as an introduction to Amazon Web Services (AWS) and Amazon SageMaker.

 ### Class Objectives